Robert Joseph Banks: Auxiliary Bishop of Boston

-On July 26, 1985, Pope John Paul II appointed Banks as auxiliary bishop of the Archdiocese of Boston.
+On July 26, 1985, Pope John Paul II appointed Banks as auxiliary bishop of Boston.
 He was consecrated by Cardinal Law on September 19, 1985, at the Cathedral of the Holy Cross in Boston.
 While auxiliary bishop, Banks also served as pastor at St. Mary's Parish in Dedham, Massachusetts.

-In 1985 a doctor sent Banks a complaint about Joseph E. Birmingham, a priest in the diocese.
+In 1985 a doctor sent Banks a complaint about Reverend Joseph E. Birmingham.
 The complaint stated that Birmingham had sexually abused a large number of boys during his assignments to various parishes, dating back to 1963.
 In court testimony on January 14, 2003, Banks was asked about how he tracked down Birmingham's victims.
 Banks' response was "I don't recall doing anything."
 Banks said that in 1987 he did not stop Birmingham's return as a parochial vicar to St. Brigid's Parish in Lexington, Massachusetts.

-On February 2, 1990, Banks wrote a reference letter to the Diocese of San Bernardino in Southern California for Paul Shanley, then a priest in the Diocese of Boston.
+On February 2, 1990, Banks wrote a reference letter to the Diocese of San Bernardino in Southern California for Reverend Paul Shanley, then a priest in the Archdiocese of Boston.
 Despite allegations in Massachusetts against Shanley of sexual abuse of minors, Banks wrote that Shanley was "a priest in good standing."
 Shanley was ultimately laicized and convicted of child abuse.
 In an interview years later, Banks denied knowing about any prior allegations against Shanley could not remember checking his personnel file.
 However, in 1985, Banks did listen to a tape recording of Shanley at a public meeting in Rochester, New York.
 In the meeting, Shanley promoted sex between adults and children and said that children were typically the seducers in such relationships.
 When asked about that recording in court, Banks said he had forgotten about the recording when he wrote the 1990 reference letter to the Diocese of San Bernardino.

 Bishop of Green Bay

-On October 10, 1990, Pope John Paul II appointed Banks as bishop of the Diocese of Green Bay and titular bishop of Taraqua.
+On October 10, 1990, John Paul II appointed Banks as bishop of Green Bay and titular bishop of Taraqua.
 The next day, Banks had to return to Boston for heart bypass surgery.
 Banks served as a member of the Committee on Education of the United States Conference of Catholic Bishops (USCCB) from 1990 to 1993 and served as its chair from 1993 to 1996.
 In 1996, he became the USCCB treasurer.

 Banks also served as chair of the National Catholic Education Association from 1998 to 2002.
 He was a member of the board of trustees for the Catholic University of America.
 Banks served on the Permanent Interdicasterial Commission for the Distribution of Priests.
-In 1998, Banks accompanied Pope John Paul II on his visit to Cuba.
+In 1998, Banks accompanied John Paul II on his visit to Cuba.
 He later returned to Cuba to meet with Cuban bishops.